iOSGroup1/AppBrainstorming/app_ideas.md

    - **Description**: Informs users where resources for bicycles, motorcycles, and alternative transportation are located using Google Maps API.
    - **Category:** Reference, Navigation, Health & Fitness
    - **Mobile:** Mobile is essential for navigation and retrieving information on where resource is located.
    - **Story:** Find a reliable resources for alternative transportaion where users can get their vehicles fixed in close proximity.
-Users can track where the next bus is coming live on their mobile device without the need to only rely on approximated times.
+Users can track where the next bus or train is coming live on their mobile device without the need to only rely on approximated times.
    - **Market:** Any one who rides a bicycle, motorcycle, or public transportation can benefit from this.
    - **Habit:** By making an informed decision, not only do you help the planet, but you engage your community by exploring and interacting with your surroundings.
 This leads to a habbit of creating a heathier community, instead of solitary communing.
    - **Scope:** V1 would start with a small radius around a school where we can collect data and ensure that our user experience is up to par with expectations.
 It will also only include a select subset of alternative transport solutions in accordance with the regions immediate availability.
 V2 would further expand options, while engaging local businesses to open up their data to the app for more comprehensive user experience.
 V3 would add geographic regions and expand on existing ones to acquire more users.